 All trees, shrubs, deciduous vines, and perennials shall comply with the applicable requirements of ANSI Z60.1 American Standard for Nursery Stock.

+Developer shall use plant species native to the area or naturalized for the Project Site.
 Developer shall consult with the agricultural extension agent of the applicable county and TxDOT for recommended plant species lists.

-Developer shall provide TxDOT sample panels a minimum of 60 days in advance of starting construction of textured concrete surfaces.
-Developer shall construct sample panels in accordance with TxDOT Standard Specifications for Construction and Maintenance of Highways, Streets, and Bridges Item

-427.4.B.2.d (Form Liner Finish) and the approved Aesthetics and Landscaping Plan.
+Developer shall provide TxDOT sample panels a minimum of 10 days in advance of starting construction of textured concrete surfaces.
+Developer shall construct sample panels in accordance with TxDOT Standard Specifications for Construction and Maintenance of Highways, Streets, and Bridges Item 427.4.B.2.d (Form Liner Finish) that comply with the principles, requirements, and strategies established by TxDOT and the Aesthetics and Landscaping Plan.
 TxDOT must review and approve the sample panels before any construction form liners may be ordered, obtained, or used.
 Developer shall provide sample panels having a textured portion at least 5.0 feet by 5.0 feet with a representative un-textured surrounding surface.